cdaloisio/suitetalk/README.md

 # `SuiteTalk`: Connection tools for Oracle Netsuite / SuiteTalk SOAP

-This package is a work in progress.
+This package is a work in progress - and my first Haskell package!

 It currently contains: